Nap0814/Fantasy-Football-Analysis_Website/README.md

  frameborder="0"
  ></iframe>

- This heat map shows the top 10 teams that output the most Fantasy points.
-With this, we can see that certain positions perform better on certain teams.
+ This heatmap highlights how the top 10 NFL teams distribute Fantasy Points across positions, revealing which teams are especially strong at specific roles like QB, RB, TE, or WR.
+It helps identify team-position combinations that consistently produce high fantasy value.

 # Step 3: The Prediction Problem

 ### Prediction Problem

-Our aim was to build a regression model to predict a player's final fantasy ranking for the next NFL season based on their previous season's performance statistics.
+Our aim is to build a ordianl regression model to predict a player's final fantasy ranking for the next NFL season based on their previous season's performance statistics.

 ### Response Variable

-Our response variable is Next PosRank — the player's position fantasy ranking at the end of the following season.
+Our response variable is `Next_PosRank` — the player's position fantasy ranking at the end of the following season.

-We chose Next PosRank because it represents a comprehensive, standardized measure of a player's fantasy value as it changes per position.
+We chose `Next_PosRank` because it represents a comprehensive, standardized measure of a player's fantasy value as it changes per position.
 It's especially useful in helping fantasy managers plan their draft strategies or identify breakout candidates.

 ### Type of Prediction

-This is a regression problem, since OvRank is a continuous and ordinal numeric value.
+This is a ordianl regression problem, since OvRank is a continuous and ordinal numeric value.
 Predicting the actual rank is quite specific, so we checked accuracy based on how close it was to the expected value at different intervals.

 ### Evaluation Metric